Robust adaptive Lasso in high-dimensional logistic regression: Simulation study

 The performance of our method is studied and compared via different error measures.
 Particularly, model size (MS), true positive proportion (TP) and true negative proportion (TN) are used to evaluate the variable selection accuracy, whereas the mean square error for the true non-zero coefficients (MSES) and the mean absolute error (MAE) of the estimated parameters are used to evaluate the accuracy on the estimation.
 Formally, these measures are defined as

-For comparison, we also fit the logistic model with the classical least squares LASSO (LS-LASSO) and its adaptive version (Ad-LS-LASSO), as well as the existing robust methods, namely the elastic net- regularized least trimmed squares (LTS) estimator (\cite{parkkonishi}) and the robust M-estimation based on Huber loss (RLASSO) proposed recently by \cite{AvellaRonchetti} along with its adaptive version (Ad-RLASSO).
+For comparison, we also fit the logistic model with the classical LASSO penalized MLE (LASSO) and its adaptive versions penalized with the hard-thresholding (\textcolor{black}{Ad-LASSO}) and the SCAD penalty (AW-LASSO).
+We also considered some other existing robust methods, namely the robust elastic net- penalized estimator (LTS) of (\cite{parkkonishi}) based on Mahalanobis distance and the robust M-estimator corresponding to the Hubarized residual based quasilikelihood loss function (RLASSO) proposed by \cite{AvellaRonchetti} along with its adaptive version (Ad-RLASSO).
 Further, we consider three different weight functions in our proposal, corresponding to the DPD-LASSO, Ad-DPD-LASSO and a general formulation of AW-DPD-LASSO with weight function as in (\ref{EQ:SCAD}) in Remark \ref{remarkscad} of Section \ref{sec2}.

-To compute LS-LASSO and Ad-LS-LASSO we use the R package \textit{glmnet}.
+To compute LASSO, Ad-LASSO and AW-LASSO we use the R package \textit{glmnet}.
+The penalty tuning parameter $\lambda$ is chosen by cross-validation using the implemented function \textit{cv.glmenet}.
+As the AW-LASSO penalty depends on $\lambda$, the penalty weights are computed over a grid of $\lambda,$ and then we have applied cross-validation for choosing the best penalty parameter for each weight vector.
 The LTS method is carried out using the R package \textit{enetLTS}, whereas RLASSO and Ad-RLASSO are computed as per the implementation proposed by the authors but using HGIC criterion to select the optimal $\lambda$.
 Our algorithm is also implemented in R, and uses the R package \textit{glmnet} to solve the auxiliar linear regression problem (\ref{penLSproblem}).
+We would like to point out that, because the computational estimation algorithms are differently implemented, there may be small variations on the results due to implementation as is the case with most high-dimensional situations.
+Nevertheless, the packages \textit{glmnet} and \textit{enetLTS} are well established and used throughout the scientific community for penalized regression estimation and we believe that improving the algorithm is hardly achievable.